zafarrafii/Zaf-Julia/README.md

     audio_signal: audio signal (number_samples,)
 ```

-#### Example: estimate the center and the sides from a stereo audio file
+Example: Estimate the center and the sides from a stereo audio file.

 ```
 # Load the modules